WinZO gives complete exit to Hike via $12M share buyback

-New Delhi, May 3 (IANS) Vernacular social gaming platform WinZO on Monday said it has bought back early investor Hikes shares for $12 million, making it one of the largest buyback transactions by an early stage firm in the Indian start-up ecosystem.
+New Delhi: Vernacular social gaming platform WinZO on Monday said it has bought back early investor Hike's shares for $12 million, making it one of the largest buyback transactions by an early stage firm in the Indian start-up ecosystem.

 The move gives a complete exit to Hike with four-fold returns on their investment in May 2019.